-The 1989 proof edition of the coins was the first with a kangaroo image on the reverse which was then also used on the 1990 BU coin.
+The 1989 proof edition of the Australian Gold Kangaroo coins was the first with a kangaroo image on the reverse, which was then also used on the 1990 BU coin.
 This first ever "Red Kangaroo" design was from then on used repeatedly on the 1 kg, 10 oz and 2 oz denominations of the coins as well as on the 25th Anniversary coin in 2014.
 The kangaroo design has changed every year since then always featuring a different kangaroo image.
 The 1/20 oz coin was added in 1990.
-The three largest denominations of the coins (1 kg, 10 oz and 2 oz) were introduced in 1991.
+The three largest denominations of the Gold Kangaroos (1 kg, 10 oz and 2 oz) were introduced in 1991.
 Even though the coins displayed kangaroo images since 1990 (proof coins since 1989), they were still officially labeled as Australian Nugget coins until 2007.
 Unlike the denominations between 1 oz and 1/20 oz that feature a different kangaroo image on their reverse sides every year, the three larger coins (1 kg, 10 oz, 2 oz) display the same "Red Kangaroo" design every year.

 In 1992, the face value of the 1 kg coin was lowered from AUD $ 10,000 to AUD $ 3,000 whereas the face value of the 10 oz coin was lowered from AUD $ 2,500 to AUD $ 1,000 and the face value of the 2 oz coin from AUD $ 500 to AUD $ 200.
 The 10 oz and 2 oz gold coins were last minted in 2009 and the 1/20 oz coins in 2011.
 The 1/2 gram Gold Miniature Kangaroo "Mini Roo" coins are produced since 2010.